 3.1 Catch composition

 The catch obtained in this study amounted to 721 fish consisting of 11 species with the highest catch composition obtained in japanese threadfin bream totaling 188 individuals (26.07%) and the lowest in sixspine butterflyfish totaling 37 individuals (5.13%) (Figure 1).
-The number of fish found in this study was higher when compared to the results of the study by Kantun et al. (2020) at the same location which obtained 209 fish with nine species of fish.
+The number of fish found in this study was higher when compared to the results of the study by Kantun et al. (2020) at the same location obtained 209 fish with nine species of fish.
 This shows that there was an increase in the types and numbers of fish at the bioreeftek installation location after 3 years of installation.
 Nadia et al. (2017) found 27 species of reef fish from 1 family in the bioreeftek installation area in the waters of Puasana village.
-Suaib and Salman (2019) only found 2 species of fish, namely ray-finned fishes (Leiognathus sp) and rabbitfishes (Siganus sp).
+Suaib and Salman (2019) only found 2 species of fish, namely ray-finned fishes (Leiognathus sp) and rabbitfish (Siganus sp).
 However, on the original coral reefs, 9 species were found, namely crochet butterflyfish (Chaetodon guentyheri), honeycomb grouper (Epinephelus merra), marine ray-finned fish (Pomacathus xanthomethopon), Chocolate surgeonfish (Acanthurus sp), burrito grunt (Anisotremus sp), four stripe damselfish (Dascylus melanurus), cocktail wrasse (Stethojulus sp), rabbitfish (Siganus sp) and vagabond butterflyfish (Chaetodon cagabundus).

 Figure 1.
 Composition of fish species caught at the bioreeftek installation location.